-How do you compare Building Quotes from different Builders for your Home Renovation project?
+How to compare Building Quotes for Home Renovation and Home Extension projects

 Start by providing all Builders with the same brief and the same drawings.
 To ensure that you can fairly compare quotes from multiple Builders, make sure you provide each with the same brief, the same plans and specifications.
 This will even the playing field and make it easier for you to compare.

 Are you comparing Apples with apples, or apples and oranges?
 That is, do the Quotes that you are comparing include the same items?
 Is it clear what is included and what is excluded?
 If a Quote is much lower than the others, chances are there are significant items not included.
 Be careful and ask questions.